-Science seems new but it began thousands of years ago, when Aristotle concluded that our reality consists of:
+Science began thousands of years ago, when Aristotle concluded that our reality consists of:

 This view checks our boxes because it is simple, intuitive, and fruitful.
-It is simple because it allows particles of the matter we know to cause everything.
-It is intuitive because it allows a ray of light to strike a screen at one point.
-And it was fruitful because the study of matter allowed science to grow.
+It is simple because it lets the things we know cause everything.
+It is intuitive because it lets a ray of light hit a screen at one point.
+And it was fruitful because the study of material things allowed science to grow.

-Materialism has served science well as a world view, but when reality bites, it has no answer.
+Materialism has served science well over the years but today it is failing.
 The harsh truth of modern physics is that particles can’t explain the facts observed, as light illustrates.
-In Young’s experiment, one particle can’t go through two slits to interfere with itself, but a photon can.
+A particle can’t go through two slits to interfere with itself, but light can.
 A particle can’t detect an object without touching it, but light can.
 A particle can’t find the fastest path to any destination, but light can.
-A particle can’t alter its past path when the target changes but light can.
+A particle can’t alter a path it has travelled, but light can.
 Particles can’t interact faster than light, but entangled photons can.
-Reality won’t defer to us because it never backs down so the question is, how many reality bites can the myth of matter sustain?
+Materialism is well established in physics but when reality bites, it has no answer.

-Then along came quantum theory with all the answers based on waves not particles.
-It was perfect but for one fact – it contradicted materialism.
-It described the physically impossible, so physics disowned it, calling it unreal, but nature accepted it, because it worked.
-Given a choice, between the evidence and what we believe, which one will prevail?
+Then along came quantum theory with all the answers based on quantum waves.
+It was perfect but for the fact that it contradicted materialism.
+It described what wasn’t physically possible, so physics disowned it by calling it unreal, but nature accepted it because it worked.
+Given a choice, between the evidence and the fairy tale that we believe, which will prevail?

 3.9.1.
 A Fairy Tale for Physicists